-If you are interested in attending the Academy but are in need of reasonable accommodations, you should notify your Admissions Advisor.
-At this time, we will discuss the nature of the reported disability and its impact on learning.
-We will also discuss the process of receiving reasonable accommodations at the Academy, and the types of accommodations available.
+If you are interested in attending the Academy but need reasonable accommodation, indicate your disability and needs on your application for enrollment and notify your Admissions Advisor.
+At the time of your advising appointment we will discuss the nature of the reported disability and its impact on learning.
+We will also discuss the process of receiving reasonable accommodations at the Academy.
+You may also declare you disability by completing the declaration form on our website under the Student Services tab https://bamasf.edu/career-services-for-healthcare-jobs/studentswithdisabilities and submitting it to the Registrar Department at registrar@bamasf.com.